 Stockton has a wonderful network of routes for walking, whether you want to get to the local shops, walk to school, or enjoy some fabulous parks and countryside.
-Maps showing all the main paths can be downloaded below:
+Maps and leaflets for a whole host of walks can be viewed below:

 The Teesdale Way is a wonderful 90-mile walking trail following the course of the River Tees from the North Pennines to Teesmouth.
-The section of the route running through the Borough is full of contrast, featuring the peaceful countryside upstream of Yarm; the stunning nature reserves of the Tees Heritage Park; and a fantastic series of bridges: Yarm, Victoria, Infinity, Newport, and Transporter.
+The section of the route running through the Borough is full of contrast, featuring the peaceful countryside upstream of Yarm, the stunning nature reserves of the Tees Heritage Park and a fantastic series of bridges including Yarm, Victoria, Infinity, Newport, and the Transporter.
 Using the Borough’s Walking and Cycling Maps you can plan all kinds of circular walks, setting out along different sections of the Teesdale Way and returning via other paths.

 Plan and track your walks

 Want to know where to walk and track your progress?
-The Walk4life web tool lets you do this.
+Take a look at the Walk4life web tool.

 England Coast Path in Stockton-on-Tees